bueti/ccp/README.md

 The server will listen on port 1666.

-`-d` enables debug mode and adds verbose logging and additonal console (stderr) output.
+`-d` enables debug mode and adds verbose logging and additional console (stderr) output.
 It will log everything to your syslog.

 ## Start the client
-    ./bin/client -n <name> -h <host> -p <port>
+    ./bin/client -n <name> [-h <host> -p <port>]

 Currently no additional parameters supported.
-There is only one basic algorithem implemented: It will go through the whole field and try to take one by one.
-If it fails it will retry once.
+There is only one basic algorithm implemented: Beginning at (1, 1) the client will walk through all fields and try to take one by one.
+If the first take command fails it will retry once more, if the second attempt also fails, the client will try the next field.

 Defaults: